SwCherr/3D-Viewer/src/README.md

 ## For developers
 The project is developed following the MVP pattern on the Qt framework, in C++17 language .<br>
 The render window uses the openGL library.<br>
 All code related to the Model block is documented.
-To view the doxygen documentation, navigate to the "src" directory and run the "make dvi" command.<br>
+To view the doxygen documentation, navigate to the `src` directory and run the `make dvi` command.<br>
 All code related to the Model block is covered on 100% with unit tests.
-Run command "make gcov_report" from "src" directory, to view the coverage report.<br>
+Run command `make gcov_report` from `src` directory, to view the coverage report.<br>